formio/uag/README.md

   ### Dynamic Context
   What does it mean to say MCP provides a dynamic context for how to use these tools?

   The power of AI agents is their ability to parse natural language and infer a user's intent rather than  take rote input like a command line.
-The dynamic context delivered by MCP gives the AI agent guidance on how to correlate the user's prompt to the tools and data avai.
+The dynamic context delivered by MCP gives the AI agent guidance on how to correlate the user's prompt to the tools and data available.
 When the AI agent receives a prompt, it uses this dynamic context to determine what tool it should use, what elements of the prompt are inputs to that tool, and what additional input might be necessary.

   ### The Role of the UAG
   The UAG is the package that contains everything sitting between the Form.io Platform and the AI agent.